 Divorce mediation clients pay as they go, at the end of each session, instead of paying substantial retainers up front and receiving monthly invoices.
-The mediation payment structure provides clients with both transparency and control.
-Clients can manage costs as they are incurred, and have a consistent awareness of the time and money spent on their matter.
-Sessions are scheduled around the clients’ preferences, and can be spread out over time, so parties can pace their monetary outlay in a way that fits their finances.
-Importantly, mediation participants finalize their divorces without facing a daunting accumulation of legal bills.
+The mediation payment structure provides clients with both immediate transparency and control.
+Clients can manage costs as they are incurred, and have an ongoing awareness of the time and money spent on their matter.
+Sessions are scheduled around the clients’ preferred timeline, and can be spaced out over time, so parties can control their monetary outlay in a way that matches their cash flow and comfort level.
+Importantly, mediation participants finalize their divorces without facing a daunting balance of accumulated legal fees.

 Once litigants are on the adversarial track in the NJ or NY court system, they are bound by the court’s schedule.
-They will receive notices by mail for obligatory meetings, filings and hearings.
-Among these, in NJ and NY are the filing of pleadings and answers.
+The court system operates by its own calendar, procedural mandates and deadlines.
+Parties must conform to formal rules of court.
+Litigants will receive notices for obligatory meetings, filings and hearings.
+In NJ and NY, requirements include the filing of pleadings and answers.
 In NJ, shortly after pleadings have been filed, the court schedules a Case Management Conference, then an Early Settlement Panel, and so on.

-Mediation is much different.
+Mediation is different.

 There is no one-size-fits-all divorce.
 Our client-centered approach respects each individual for their intricacy and their humanness.
 With guidance and care, our clients are empowered to progress toward a future of their own design.

 Divorce involves ongoing relationships, particularly when spouses are also parents.
 When children are involved, clients can expect to interact with former spouses regularly, often for the rest of their lives.

 The ease of these relationships can significantly impact the overall quality of post-divorce life.
 By promoting respectful interactions throughout the divorce process, mediation fosters healthier ex-spousal relationships.
 This is an important outcome with far reaching benefits.